|How compiled||Based on third party data|

 (Accessibility is the ease with which users are able to access the data, also reflecting the format in which the data are available and the availability of supporting information.
 Clarity refers to the quality and sufficiency of the release details, illustrations and accompanying advice.)

 Special extracts and tabulations of divorces data for England and Wales are available to order (subject to legal frameworks, disclosure control, resources and our charging policy, where appropriate).
-Enquiries should be made to Vital Statistics Outputs Branch (email@example.com or telephone: +44 (0)1329 444110).
-User requested data will be published onto our website.
+Enquiries should be made to Vital Statistics Outputs Branch via email to firstname.lastname@example.org or by telephone on +44 (0)1329 444110.
+We also publish user requested data.

-Statistics on divorces in England and Wales are available on our website.
-Our User Guide to Divorce Statistics provides further information on data quality, legislation and procedures relating to divorces.
+Statistics on divorces in England and Wales are published by sex, age and marital status at the time of marriage, duration of marriage to decree absolute, age at divorce and the grounds for divorce.
+Our User guide to divorce statistics provides further information on data quality, legislation and procedures relating to divorces.